hacdias/hacdias.com/content/contact/index.md

 ## 💬 Instant Messaging {#instant-messaging}

 The second easiest way is to reach me out via an instant messaging platform.
 I've been trying to use Signal more often as it seems to be more secure and private than the alternatives.
-Therefore, use that if available for you.
+Therefore, use that if available for you. <span class='dn' id='timezone-note'>Note that it is now <time></time> in my timezone, unless I'm traveling.</span>

 <div class='terms'>